Thinklab-SJTU/ThinkMatch/docs/guide/installation.rst

 1. We maintain a prebuilt image at dockerhub_:
     ::

-        runzhongwang/thinkmatch:torch1.6.0-cuda10.1-cudnn7-pyg1.6.3
+        runzhongwang/thinkmatch:torch1.6.0-cuda10.1-cudnn7-pyg1.6.3-pygmtools0.1.14

     It can be used by docker or other container runtimes that support docker images e.g. singularity_.
+You may find other versions on the Docker Hub webpage.
 #.
 We also provide a ``Dockerfile`` to build your own image (you may need ``docker`` and ``nvidia-docker`` installed on your computer).

 .. _docker: https://www.docker.com/